gerardpc/python-course/docs/programming/python.md

 4
 ```

-These functions are part of the **Python Standard Library**, a collection of modules accessible to a Python program
+These functions are part of the **Python Standard Library**, a collection of modules accessible to Python programs
 that require no installation of external code.
 The Python standard library can be used to
-simplify the programming process, removing the need to rewrite commonly used commands.
+simplify the programming process, removing the need to reinvent the wheel and rewrite commonly used commands.

-They can be used by calling `import package_name` at the beginning of a script.
+Most functions from the standard library can be used by calling `import package_name` at the beginning of a script,

-We'll see a couple of important Python modules in the next sections.
+where `package_name` is the name of the precise library that we want to use.
+We'll see a couple of important
+Python modules in the next sections.

+!!!note
+    Not all functions need to be imported to be used. `print()`, `type()` or `len()` are so general
+    that we can use them without the need to import anything.

 ### The math library